siddiqur-54/Sustainable-Apparel-Classification/README.md

 This will generate an output.txt file with model details and evaluation metrics.
 ## 5. About Dataset
 ### 5.1 Context
 Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
+Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
+It shares the same image size and structure of training and testing splits.

 ### 5.2 Content
 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255.
 The training and test data sets have 785 columns.